 An abstention represents a stockholder's affirmative choice to decline to vote on a proposal.
 If a stockholder indicates that it wishes to abstain from voting its shares, or if a broker, bank or other nominee holding its customers' shares of record causes abstentions to be recorded for shares, these shares will be considered present but will not be treated as votes cast at the Annual Meeting.
 As a result, abstentions will not be treated as votes cast and will have no effect in cases where approval of the proposal requires the affirmative majority of votes cast (e.g., Proposal No. 2).
 Because the outcome of Proposal No. 1 (election of directors) will be determined by a plurality vote, abstentions will have no impact on the outcome of such proposal as long as a quorum exists.
 A broker non-vote occurs when a broker, bank or other nominee holding shares for a beneficial owner does not vote on a particular proposal because the broker, bank or other nominee does not have discretionary voting power with respect to such proposal and has not received voting instructions from the beneficial owner of the shares.
-Broker non-votes will be counted for purposes of calculating whether a quorum is present at the Annual Meeting but will not be counted for purposes of calculating whether a quorum is present at the Annual Meeting but will not be counted for purposes of the outcome of the vote on any proposal.
+Broker non-votes will be counted for purposes of calculating whether a quorum is present at the Annual Meeting but will not be counted for purposes of determining the number of votes cast.
+Therefore, a broker non-vote will make a quorum more readily attainable but will not otherwise affect the outcome of the vote on any proposal.